 From full-time residents who work at NASA’s Stennis Space Center to snowbirds who spend their winters basking in our mild climate, “The Coast,” as the locals call it, has attracted people of all ages, including those who have summer homes here to soak in our coastal breezes and enjoy a relaxing way of life.

 Our communities have been nationally recognized for everything from art to ground-breaking scientific advancements.
 We offer a wide variety of living environments from beachfront communities to lush countryside.
-Our low cost of living and hassle-free commutes allow our residents more time to enjoy our many attractions and outdoor activities year-round.
+Our low cost of living and hassle-free commutes allow our residents more time to enjoy the many unique attractions and outdoor activities year-round.

 On April 7, 1798, Congress of the United States created the Mississippi Territory.
 At the time, this territory made up the states of what are now Mississippi and Alabama.
 During the early 1800’s, settlement along the Mississippi Coast was quite sparse.
 But, between 1813 and 1816, the territory was open to those seeking to settle in a new area.
 Primarily Anglo Saxon Protestants, most moved to areas along the Mississippi Coast from Virginia, Tennessee, Georgia, and the Carolinas.